A planned rally last Saturday, Sept. 16, near Richmond, Virginia’s Robert E. Lee statue ended in humiliation for a group of flag-waving “patriots.”

 Florida 3% Sec Force have to be the most pathetic group I've seen.
 They show up in LARP ... and when it gets scary they run.
 Tara Brandau aka Hoggirl which fancies herself as the commander for that org literally ran away from two fem males on bikes ... and now they are begging for money.
 What an embarrassment.
 These are nothing more than yella-belly flaggers.
 If they run from queers on bicycles ... can u imagine how'd they cave when shtf.. pathetic!

 Not long ago, Brandau was close friends with some of her greatest detractors.
-Mary Barlow, a FL LOS member residing in Lake City, Florida, touted Brandau’s participation at the November, 2015 Stone Mountain KKK rally.
+Mary Barlow, a FL LOS member residing in Lake City, Florida, touted Brandau’s participation at the November 2015 Stone Mountain CSA II: The New Confederate States of America rally.

 Barlow was recruited into the Florida League in 2015 and began to almost immediately sow dissent in her Lake City LOS group.
 Hatewatch has previously documented a running feud between Barlow, her husband and other LOS members.